 Replace Your Air Freshener

-Ah, doesn’t the smell of an air freshener after you clean your home just make you feel great?
+Ah, doesn’t the smell of an air freshener after you clean your home just makes you feel great?
 Well, you might not feel it, but most of your conventional air fresheners contain a harmful chemical called phthalates.
 When you’re pressing down on the nozzle of your air freshener, these phthalates are being released into the air where you might inhale them or land on your skin and be absorbed into your body.

 So what’s so bad about these phthalates?